 One of Europe’s biggest shake ups in data protection and privacy laws is coming into effect next year and event planners need to be prepared.
 The new General Data Protection Regulation (GDPR) will apply to every organisation in the EU and ANY organisation holding data on EU citizens – regardless of their location.
 It is a major global issue and one that is vital for marketers to learn about as ignoring it could lead to some very serious financial consequences.

-As explained in this interview with Glisser, what the new regulation essentially means is that organisers needs to be a lot clearer about how attendee data is going to be used, and ensure that they get explicit consent from them in giving up that data.
+As explained in an interview with Glisser, what the new regulation essentially means is that organisers needs to be a lot clearer about how attendee data is going to be used, and ensure that they get explicit consent from them in giving up that data.
 So, a general set of T&Cs will no longer be enough, and you need to be able to collect and prove that your contacts have given you permission to use their data in the way that you choose.
 And event technology has a huge role to play here.
 For more information on what this means for the industry, have a look at this article here: What Event Planners Need to Know About Europe’s New Data Protection Law.

 What are the most important event tech trends for 2017?
 EventTech Talk spoke to some of the industry’s well- known experts to find out what they felt was important and what the year will bring: Ask the Experts – What’s the Next Big Thing in Event Tech for 2017